abra5umente/spotty-remote/README.md

 ```

 The app will:
-- Connect to Tailscale automatically using `spotify-remote` hostname
+- Automatically detect your Tailscale hostname
 - Set up the correct Spotify redirect URI
 - Run the web interface on HTTPS

-Access your app at: `https://spotify-remote.your-tailscale-network.ts.net:5000`
+Access your app at: `https://your-tailscale-hostname:5000`

 ## How It Works

-- **Tailscale-only**: The app connects directly to Tailscale and uses only the Tailscale network
+- **Host-based Tailscale**: Uses your host's existing Tailscale installation
-- **Simple hostname**: Uses `spotify-remote` hostname in your Tailscale network
+- **Automatic detection**: Discovers your Tailscale hostname automatically
-- **Dynamic redirect URI**: Automatically sets correct Spotify callback URL
+- **Dynamic redirect URI**: Sets correct Spotify callback URL based on your hostname
-- **No manual configuration**: Everything is handled automatically
+- **Zero complexity**: No container Tailscale, no daemon management, no auth keys

 ## Docker Commands